BH Radio 1

-BH Radio 1 is a Bosnian national public mainstream radio channel operated by Radio and Television of Bosnia and Herzegovina (BHRT).
+BH Radio 1 is a Bosnian national public radio channel operated by Radio and Television of Bosnia and Herzegovina (BHRT).

-The program is broadcast on a daily basis 24 hours with equal use one of the three official languages in Bosnia and Herzegovina (Bosnian, Croatian or Serbian).
-This radio station broadcasts a variety of programs such as news, music, talk shows, radio-drama, sports, mosaic and children's programs.
+The programme is broadcast daily, 24 hours a day, with content in the three official languages of Bosnia and Herzegovina: Bosnian, Croatian and Serbian.
+The radio station broadcasts a variety of programmes, including news, music, talk shows, radio drama, sports, magazine programmes and children's programming.

-BH Radio 1 is one of three organizational units in BHRT (together with BHT 1 - national public television service and music production.
+BH Radio 1 is one of three organizational units of BHRT, together with BHT 1, the national public television service, and music production.